 Management actions are necessary to protect resources and move the project area toward desired conditions while continuing to support sustainable recreation opportunities and achieve the project purpose described in Section 1.2, "Purpose, Need, and Project Objectives," in Chapter 1, "Introduction."
-LTBMU developed the proposed Meeks Bay Restoration Project to restore the Meeks Creek channel, wetlands, lagoon, and barrier beach; improve other environmental conditions; and provide for sustainable recreation.
+LTBMU developed the proposed Meeks Bay Restoration Project to restore the Meeks Creek channel, wetlands, lagoon, and barrier beach; improve other environmental conditions; and continue to provide high-quality recreation at the site while implementing restoration.
 The project involves removal of Meeks Bay Marina; restoration of Meeks Creek and associated wetland/lagoon habitat; continued management of AIS; replacement of the State Route (SR) 89 bridge, reconfiguration or construction of pedestrian and vehicle circulation and parking areas, and campgrounds; installation of utility infrastructure and best management practices (BMPs), shoreline stabilization, habitat enhancement, aquatic organism passage improvements; flood flow conveyance improvements, resource protection features; and other associated improvements.
 It also involves the potential for new recreation facilities, such as a pier, to offset the loss of motorized boating access with the removal of the marina.
 These actions as part of the project would fulfill the need and project objectives listed in Section 1.2.